BtbN/FFmpeg-Builds/README.md

 Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.

-**Auto-Builds run ONLY for win64 and linux64.
-There are no win32/x86 and linux-arm64/aarch64 auto-builds, though you can produce win32 and linux-arm64 builds yourself following the instructions below.**
+**Auto-Builds run ONLY for win64 and linux(arm)64.
+There are no win32/x86 auto-builds, though you can produce win32 builds yourself following the instructions below.**

 ### Release Retention Policy